mt-upc/transformer-contributions/README.md

   -dataset $dataset \       # dataset to use: sst2/IMDB/Yelp/sva
   -samples $num_samples \       # number of samples
 ```
-The metrics in  Table 2, Figure 6 and 7, run the following command:
+The results in  Table 2 can be obtained by running the following command:
 ```bash
 python aupc.py  --model $model_name \ # model: bert/distilbert/roberta
                 --dataset $dataset \ # dataset to use: sst2/IMDB/Yelp/sva